shijiaw/LMMTree/README.md

 - Simulation: a folder with code to reproduce results of our simulation study
 - TB: code for MDR-GWAS.
-- Methods: `` LM'' denotes a linear regression model, `` LMM'' denotes a linear mixed effects model with empirical genetic similarity matrix (inner product of SNP sequences), `` LiMU'' denotes linear mixed model with uncertainty in genetic similarity matrices (using posterior samples to compute expected genetic similarity matrix).
+- Methods: ''LM'' denotes a linear regression model, `` LMM'' denotes a linear mixed effects model with empirical genetic similarity matrix (inner product of SNP sequences), `` LiMU'' denotes linear mixed model with uncertainty in genetic similarity matrices (using posterior samples to compute expected genetic similarity matrix).

 Simulation
 ------------